Inpatient Rehab Services

 Brain Injury Therapy

-Susquehanna Health’s inpatient rehab specialists can help evaluate and treat adults and adolescents ages 13 and over who have an acquired brain injury.
+UPMC’s inpatient rehab specialists can help evaluate and treat adults and adolescents ages 13 and over who have an acquired brain injury.
 Whether this injury was sustained from a traumatic (car accident or sports injury) or non-traumatic (stroke or brain aneurysm) cause, our team can help recover cognitive, perceptual, physical and behavioral symptoms of the injury.

 Rehabilitation Liaison Services